tulipekoni/tree_counter/README.md

 ## Configuration

 The `config.json` file contains all the hyperparameters and settings for the model.
 You can modify this file to change the model's behavior.
-Key parameters include:

 ## Project Structure